fadholifh/learn-api-node-mongos/README.md

-# learn-api-node-mongos
+# Web Service For Selling Rockets and Components

-learn api with express, node and mongos
+Learn RESTful API for selling rockets and it's components